reyes-dev/dreampack/README.md

 ![Save Entry button](https://raw.githubusercontent.com/reyes-dev/dreampack-pictures/main/new_entry_2.png)

 ### Highlight and save dream signs
 1. Select the text you wish to turn into a dream sign.
-Click the popover button that says "Dream Sign" to turn the selected text into a dream sign.
+Click the popover button that says "Dream Sign" to turn the selected text into a dream sign. <br />
 ![Dream Sign Popover](https://raw.githubusercontent.com/reyes-dev/dreampack-pictures/main/dream_sign_1.png)
 2. The text will now be highlighted pink.
-Any future text that matches the phrase will also be highlighted for you.
+Any future text that matches the phrase will also be highlighted for you. <br />
 ![Dream Sign Highlight](https://raw.githubusercontent.com/reyes-dev/dreampack-pictures/main/dream_sign_2.png)
 - Interpret your dream with AI
 - Audio-to-text transcription to speak your entries to life